qdm12/My-Computing-course/03. Vagrant/readme.md

 - Launch your terminal (*Terminal* or *cmd.exe*)
 - Enter `mkdir NewDirectory && cd NewDirectory`
 - Enter `touch Vagrantfile` to create a new file called *Vagrantfile*
-- Open this *Vagrantfile* with your code editor (*You can try with `atom Vagrantfile`)
+- Open this *Vagrantfile* with your code editor (You can try with `atom Vagrantfile`)
 - Copy this into it and save it:
 ```Ruby
 Vagrant.configure(2) do |config|
   config.vm.box = "ubuntu/trusty64"
 end
 ```
-- Back to your terminal, enter `**vagrant up**`
+- Back to your terminal, enter **`vagrant up`** :sparkles:
   - This setup up the VM according to your *Vagrantfile*
   - It will show a lot of BS you don't need to know about
-  - It will take some time to download trusty64 the first time only
+  - It will take some time :hourglass: to download trusty64 the first time only
 - Enter `vagrant ssh` to log in the VM.
   - In the VM, enter `cd /vagrant`
-  - In the VM, enter `ls`: That's the **shared** directory !
+  - In the VM, enter `ls` - That's the **shared** directory
   - In the VM, enter `exit` to go back to your host OS
 - Enter `vagrant halt` to shutdown the VM.
 - And/Or enter `vagrant destroy` to delete it completely.

 ## Probems before Vagrant
-- It only works on my machine
+- It only works on my machine :recycle:
-- OS compatibility issues, "Portability"
+- OS compatibility issues, "Portability" :-1:
-- Your program and environment should be like sheeps, not like your dog.
+- Your program and environment should be like :sheep:, not like your :poodle:

 ## Advantages
 - Creates an *environment* defined in the **Vagrantfile**